-Are you thinking about selling land in Wilmington?
-If so then you might be wondering this common question: who pays when selling land in Wilmington.
+Are you thinking about selling land in Eastern?
+If so then you might be wondering this common question: who pays when selling land in Eastern.
 In this article, we’ll reveal the surprising answer.

 If you’re the seller, you’ll have to pay first!
 You’ll probably have to pay for a survey or a site analysis, or for a geologist to look at your property and tell you what potential it has.